-Brazil, via Mercosur, is negotiating several FTA’s, and have a completed one with the European Union, that has not entered into force yet, as it has not been approved by the different Congresses.
+Brazil, via Mercosur, is negotiating several FTAs and has completed one with the European Union that has not entered into force yet, as it has not been approved by the different congresses in the EU.

-The United States U.S. Trade Representative engages with Brazil via the Agreement on Trade and Economic Cooperation.
+The U.S. Trade Representative engages with Brazil via the Agreement on Trade and Economic Cooperation.